petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-wildfly.md

    </subsystem>
    ```

-1. In a [`portal-ext.properties`](../../reference/portal-properties.md) file in the Liferay Home folder, specify the JNDi data source.
+1. In a [`portal-ext.properties`](../../reference/portal-properties.md) file in the Liferay Home folder, specify the JNDI data source.
 For example,

    ```properties
    jdbc.default.jndi.name=java:jboss/datasources/ExampleDS